Harthill, Scotland

 Harthill is a rural village split between North Lanarkshire and West Lothian in Scotland, with most of the village in North Lanarkshire.
 It is located about halfway between Glasgow, 21 mi to the west, and Edinburgh, 25 mi to the east.
 It lies on the River Almond about 2+1/2 mi west of the small town of Whitburn.
 The closest major towns are Bathgate, 6 mi away, and Livingston, 10 mi away.
 Major towns within North Lanarkshire, such as Wishaw, Airdrie, Motherwell, Coatbridge and Bellshill are all around 10 to 15 mi to the west.
-The M8 motorway bypasses the village and Harthill has a service station named after it.
+The M8 motorway bypasses the village as does the village's service station.

 Overview

 Harthill grew up as a result of the coal mining industries of North Lanarkshire, and some of the original old miners' homes remain.
 Originally part of Linlithgowshire, it was eventually split between the ancient counties of West Lothian and Lanarkshire.
 The village of Greenrigg is adjacent to Harthill on its east side and lies in West Lothian.
-Some remaining miners' homes, otherwise known as 'miners rows', are also in Greenrigg, along with the houses on Polkemmet Road, Stanley Road and Burns Crescent.
-The occupants worked in nearby Greenrigg and Polkemmet Collieries, which were in West Lothian and also Blairmuckill, Dewshill, Hassockrig and others in Lanarkshire.
+Some remaining miners' homes, otherwise known as "miners' rows", are also in Greenrigg, along with the houses on Polkemmet Road, Stanley Road and Burns Crescent.
+The occupants worked in nearby Greenrigg and Polkemmet Collieries, which were in West Lothian and also Blairmuckill, Dewshill, Hassockrig, and others in Lanarkshire.